dylanpieper/dylanR/readme.md

 # gpt_batch()

-Use OpenAI's GPT model to conduct natural language tasks on a data frame using the rows from a column as the input.
+Use OpenAI's GPT model to conduct natural language tasks using rows from a column as the input.
+The **batching** feature is particularly useful for completing tasks on large datasets with little to no supervision.

 ![](data/dylanR.png)